 The proliferation of laptops, smartphones, and tablets in the enterprise has made endpoint backup virtually necessary for businesses.
 Corporate data is now far more disperse than ever, and is doubling every 18 months.

-As a first step most customers want to know how changes in the nature of endpoints (from desktops connecting over LANs to laptops, smartphones and tablets connecting over WANs) affect the features needed in a.
-Why are features such as data and WAN Optimization immensely important to defusing the explosion of data while ensuring non-intrusive backups?
+As a first step most customers want to know how changes in the nature of endpoints (from desktops connecting over LANs to laptops, smartphones and tablets connecting over WANs) affect the features needed in a backup solution.
+Why are features such as data deduplication and WAN Optimization immensely important to defusing the explosion of data while ensuring non-intrusive backups?

 We sponsored a study by Infostor that covers 10 Purchase Considerations for Enterprise-Class Endpoint Backup and Data Availability Solutions.